-WHEREAS, in consideration of evidence presented at a public hearing on April 3, 2008, regarding Detailed Site Plan DSP-07046 for Glenwood Hills Subdivision, Phase II, the Planning Board finds:
+WHEREAS, in consideration of evidence presented at a public hearing on April 3, 2008, regarding Detailed Site Plan DSP-07048 for Glenwood Hills, Phase III, the Planning Board finds:

-1. Request: This application proposes a mix of residential single-family and two-family dwelling units as part of a larger mixed-use community.
+1. Request: This application proposes to construct a mix of residential single-family detached and multifamily dwelling units as part of a larger mixed-use community.